altwalker/model-visualizer/README.md

 # Model-Visualizer

-A JavaScript library for displaying JSON models for AltWalker and GraphWalker.
+A JavaScript library for visualizing and visualy editing JSON models for AltWalker and GraphWalker.

 ## Installation